Valbou/vtaskr-backend/ROADMAP.md

 - [x] Add filters on list endpoints (filter groups according to role or filter rights according to a group etc...)
 - [x] User can't modify tasks without the required role
 - [x] User can invite another in a non private group
+- [x] User can invite another user in a group with a specific role
+- [ ] Telegram bot integration
+- [ ] Add a basic dev documentation

 ## Go to v0.2.0

+Start v0.2.0 dev when frontend is ok with v0.1.0

 - [ ] Code events developments
-- [ ] Add a dev documentation
-- [ ] Grouping tasks in ToDo lists
+- [ ] Create tasks in to do lists template
-- [ ] Transform a todolist into a template to reuse it.
+- [ ] Transform a template into a todolist
+- [ ] Use triggers to auto apply a template
 - [ ] Task reccurence
 - [ ] Weekly/Daily email with tasks of the period
-- [ ] Telegram bot integration
-- [ ] User can invite another user in a group with a specific role
 - [ ] Sub tasks
+- [ ] Project task organisation
 - [ ] Tasks status (blocking) that block parent task
 - [ ] Tasks association, link another task (nonblocking link)
 - [ ] Tasks assignation to a group member
 - [ ] Reminders/Alerts - Telegram/Email
 - [ ] Add .ics generator (iCalendar format)

+## Go to v0.3.0

+- [ ] Add tasks from telegram
+- [ ] Add tasks from .ics sent by email
 - [ ] Add Keycloak integration
 - [ ] Add hooks for external integration